Drop in Commodities Damps U.S. Stocks

 Continue Reading Below

-Solid earnings could help stocks keep advancing, investors and analysts say, even as some have expressed concerns about recent weakness in inflation, consumer spending and economic growth.
+Solid earnings could help stocks continue advancing, investors and analysts say, even as some have expressed concerns about recent weakness in inflation, consumer spending and economic growth.

 "The earnings story is still very robust, and that's why investors have been able to look through some of the softer economic data," said Jason Draho, head of tactical asset allocation Americas at UBS Wealth Management.